• Skip to Content

 L40 SOC 3030 Introduction to Research Methods

-Overview of research methods commonly used to investigate sociological phenomena including experiments, surveys, ethnographic field research, and analysis of existing data.
-The course explores general issues in sociological research, such as research design, conceptualization and measurement, reliability, validity, sampling and ethical conduct.
-We also review applications of research methods in specific sociological studies and analyze how research results are communicated.
-This is a core course in the study of sociology.
-It has no specific prerequisites but some familiarity with sociological analysis is recommended.
+This course offers an overview of research methods commonly used to investigate sociological phenomena, including experiments, surveys, ethnographic field research, and analysis of existing data.
+The course explores general issues in sociological research, such as research design, conceptualization and measurement, reliability, validity, sampling, and ethical conduct.
+Students will also review applications of research methods in specific sociological studies and analyze how research results are communicated.
+This is a core course within the Sociology program and is required of all Sociology majors; Sociology minors are encouraged to take this course to fulfill their Methods requirement within their course of study.
+The course has no specific prerequisites, but some familiarity with sociological analysis is recommended.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC BU: BA EN: S